sysdiglabs/charts/charts/sysdig-deploy/README.md

 ## Configuration

+The following table lists the configurable parameters of this chart and their default values.

 | Parameter                        | Description                                                       | Default        |
 | -------------------------------- | ----------------------------------------------------------------- | -------------- |
 | `global.clusterConfig.name`      | Identifier for this cluster                                       | `""`           |